Protein FAM46B

-Protein FAM46B also known as family with sequence similarity 46 member B is a protein that in humans is encoded by the FAM46B gene.
+Protein FAM46B also known as Terminal nucleotidyltransferase 5B is a protein that in humans is encoded by the gene TENT5B (previously FAM46B).
 FAM46B contains one protein domain of unknown function, DUF1693.
 Yeast two-hybrid screening has identified three proteins that physically interact with FAM46B.
 These are ATX1, PEPP2 (encoded by RHOXF2) and DAZAP2.

 Gene

 Overview

 FAM46B is the most common name used for the gene encoding FAM46B.
 The aliases MGC16491 and RP11-344H11 have also been used to describe the same gene.

 FAM46B a 7,283 base pair gene located on the antisense strand of DNA on the short arm of chromosome 1 at the specific locus 1p36.11.
 Because it is on the antisense strand, the direction FAM46B is transcribed in is opposite to the standard numbering of nucleotides along the chromosome.
 FAM46B starts at base 27,339,333 and ends at 27,331,522.

 The El Dorado program through Genomatix predicts the promoter region to be 1028 bases long, spanning bases 27,339,962 to 27,338, 935.